Volunteering in Medora: At-a-Glance

 The TRMF Volunteer Program began in 1998 when Jean Neshiem spearheaded the effort to create a volunteer program in Medora.
 Since its beginning, utilizing 44 volunteers that entire first summer, the program has continued to grow.

 Today, we typically receive more than 800 applications for our 650 volunteer positions.
-In 2018, a record number of volunteers accomplished over 25,000 hours of volunteer work in vital areas for TRMF -- and all while sporting huge smiles!
+Volunteers come from all over the nation with a few from Canada and some travel over 3,100 miles away to help TRMF in a big way -- and all while sporting huge smiles!

-Volunteers come from across the country, each serving as wonderful ambassadors for Medora while enjoying one of “the best weeks of their life”.
+Volunteers come from everywhere, each serving as wonderful ambassadors for Medora while enjoying one of “the best weeks of their life”.

 So who are these amazing volunteers; where do they come from; what do they do; and how do I get chosen?